jonahthomas/jonahthomas/readme.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/JonahTh0mas?label=Follow%20Me%20on%20Twitter&style=social)][twitter]

-- I am a second year PhD student at Loughborough University
+- I am a third year PhD student at Loughborough University
     - My research focuses around the measurment and health benefits of short bouts of physical activity
     - I have a keen interest in all things digital health
 - I have a keen interest in all things data science